flutter/website/src/docs/testing/common-errors.md

 In general, this error occurs when the `setState` method is called within the `build` method.

-A common scenario where this error would occur is when attempting to trigger a dialog from within the `build` method.
-This scenario is often motivated by the requirement of showing some information to the user immediately upon their entry to a new page.
+A common scenario where this error occurs is when attempting to trigger a Dialog from within the `build` method.
+This is often motivated by the need to immediately show information to the user, but setState should never be called from a `build` method.

 Below is a snippet that seems to be a common culprit of this error: